blurpy/8-bit-computer/issues.md

 ![Oscilloscope screenshot of double step glitch](resources/clock_double_step_cap.jpg)

-## Long single steps leads to spurious clock ticks
+## Long single step leads to spurious clock ticks

 Video showcasing the glitch:

 [![YouTube video of double step glitch](resources/yt-spurious-step-glitch-thumb.png)](https://www.youtube.com/watch?v=cVWIPq9-fGs "Click to play")

-Notice the amount of high frequency noise in the signal as the single step button is pressed:
+The video shows me single stepping the clock by holding the button down, and the program counter increments at a very rapid rate.
+The oscilloscope in the video shows the output from the button.
+Notice the amount of high frequency noise in the signal from the button.
+The same can be seen in this screenshot:

 ![Oscilloscope screenshot of spurious ticks glitch](resources/clock_spurious_step_lm555cn.png)

 This is related to the same monostable 555 timer circuit as in the previous issue.
 But for some reason the signal is clean for a short period when first pressing the button, but pretty soon it gets very noisy.
-I fixed it by replacing the monostable timer, a Fairchild LM555CN, with a Texas Instruments NE555P.
+I fixed it by replacing the monostable timer that came with the kit, a Fairchild LM555CN, with a Texas Instruments NE555P I had lying around.

 The same test looks much better afterwards: